Local Bubble: Observation

+By measuring the absorption of more distant starlight by nearby interstellar gas, the initial mapping of the local interstellar cloud was completed in 1992.
+The morphology of the local bubble was mapped in 2003 by R. Lallement and associates.
+They did so by measuring the distribution of neutral nitrogen atoms in the ISM.
+They found that the local bubble is linked to other nearby cavaties via interstellar tunnels.

 Launched in February 2003 and active until April 2008, a small space observatory called Cosmic Hot Interstellar Plasma Spectrometer (CHIPSat) examined the hot gas within the Local Bubble.
 The Local Bubble was also the region of interest for the Extreme Ultraviolet Explorer mission (1992–2001), which examined hot EUV sources within the bubble.
 Sources beyond the edge of the bubble were identified but attenuated by the denser interstellar medium.
 In 2019, the first 3D map of the Local Bubble was reported using observations of diffuse interstellar bands.

 In 2020, the shape of the dusty envelope surrounding the Local Bubble was retrieved and modeled from 3D maps of the dust density obtained from stellar extinction data.

 Impact on star formation

 As the bubble expands it sweeps interstellar gas and dust which collapse to form new stars on its surface but not inside.
 The Sun entered the bubble around five million years ago.